jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-what should happen in the scenario below?
+What should happen in the scenario below?

 ```rust
 fn main() {